ArslanAnjum/asaStarter/README.md

 ### 2- Edit Datasource
 We are using postgres for this example.
 If you haven't installed it, please install it first!</br>
 Datasource is defined in [application.properties](src/main/resources/application.properties)</br>
-Define a new database 'moviecatalog' in postgres and specify the same as datasource.</br>
+Define a new database 'moviecatalog' in postgres and specify the same as datasource. i.e., spring.datasource.url=jdbc:postgresql://localhost:5432/moviecatalog </br>
-    It would look something like this spring.datasource.url=jdbc:postgresql://localhost:5432/moviecatalog